 Do I have to give my name?
 When you make an appointment in person or over the phone, the receptionist will ask for your name and your telephone number.

 At your first visit you will be asked to fill out a registration form.
 This information is confidential and is used for statistics gathering only.

 Are counselling sessions confidential?
-All sessions at Counselling, Career & Disability Services are confidential except in emergency situations where harm may come to you or others.
+All sessions at Counselling Services are confidential except in emergency situations where harm may come to you or others.
 What you decide to share with a counsellor remains CONFIDENTIAL – unless you give permission to your counsellor to discuss your situation with someone else on your behalf.